RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	configuration	management	is	focused	on tracking	all	devices	and	services	within	the	enterprise	and	maintaining information	on	their	provisioning	and	level	of	resources.

-### Question # 36 - 	Which	of	the	following	can	add	significant	costs	to	an	organizationfollowing	a	successful	exploit?
+### Question # 36 - 	Which	of	the	following	[can	add]	significant	costs	to	an	organization following	a	successful	exploit?
 A.	Regulations
 B.	Interoperability
 C.	Measured	service